|Introduction to Routers

 All routers sold to consumers offer Wi-Fi, the only models without Wi-Fi are for business use.
 A router can create a varying number of wireless networks, each with its own name (SSID) and security profile.
 Pretty much every router can create at least two wireless networks, one for private use and one for Guests.
 Asus routers can create eight wireless networks.
-My favorite router can create three networks.
+My favorite router originally created three Wi-Fi networks.
+At some point a software/firmware update expanded this to eight networks.
 If need be, the wireless feature can be disabled in a router.